jaysean1/jaysean1.github.io/personalinfo/qiansui_cv.md

 • 9 years of experience as a Technical Product Leader, expertise in AI and IoT solutions.
 • Led the merchant support service on Alibaba.
 The product sales reached 21 million RMB, providing services including smart logistics solutions to over 50 leading companies.
 • Designed smart cockpit solutions, the cloud applications have been installed on 200,000 in-vehicle devices.
 • Created over 110,000 job opportunities for people with disabilities.
+• 5 years participating in Alibaba Hackathon, holding national technology patents.

 ## Work Experience

-### Independent Developer - AI Software Applications & Consulting Services (Remote) | May 2021 - Present
+### Independent Developer - AI Software Applications & Consulting Services (Remote) | Oct 2023 - Present

 AI Software Development and Paid Consulting Services，with 12K ARR.